ulixee/hero/README.md

 - [Browser Profile Data][profiles].
 A data repository containing profiles of real browsers using BrowserStack, Dockers and Local Doms.
 Includes deep diffing various environments of Chrome (headed, headless, with devtools, browserstack, between runs, etc).
 - [Browser Profiler](./browser-profiler).
 Profiler to automatically collect [Browser Profile Data][profiles].
 Automation to recreate files is driven from Profile Data project.
 - [Emulator Builder](./browser-emulator-builder).
 A library to use the collected data from Browser Profile Data to "patch" runtime headless Chrome to match headed Chrome on a home Operating System.
-- [Mission Impossible](./mission-impossible).
+- [Mission Impossible].
 Real world measurement of what DOM Apis are being analyzed on the top websites, and how many are detecting and blocking the Unblocked Agent + Community Plugins. _To be imported_

 ## Questions